bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 statement.
 So before this, if statement happens this if else even happens.
 We want to loop that closes all the all the menus.
-So see if we can add a lip that closes all the menus before showing the sub menu with the parent menu being collect.
+So see if we can add a lip that closes all the menus before showing the sub menu with the parent menu being collect.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch1-13">1.13 Challenge 6 Solution (2:33)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->